A Festive Violet Pulse

 world premiere: 20 February 1998

-comments: "A Festive Violet Pulse" was commissioned by the Pittsburgh Symphony Orchestra to welcome its new music director, Mariss Jansons, who conducted the premiere in 1998.
-Galbraith’s terse opus—just three minutes long—showcases the composer’s rhythmic drive and bright orchestral palette in one compact musical instant.
+program notes: "A Festive Violet Pulse" was commissioned by the Pittsburgh Symphony Orchestra to welcome its new music director, Mariss Jansons, who conducted the premiere in 1998.
+Galbraith’s terse opus—just three minutes long—showcases the composer’s rhythmic drive and bright orchestral palette in one compact musical moment.

 composer's notes: